nam4dev/apy-rest2front/CONTRIBUTING.md

 ## Contributing to Apy Frontend

-If you'd like to bring your brain into the party, do not hesitate a sec :)
+If you'd like to bring your brain into the party, you are welcomed :)

 To contribute simply fork this project then submit your Pull Request(s) - PR